 Internal telemetry

-You can monitor the health of any OpenTelemetry Collector instance by checking its own internal telemetry.
-Read on to learn about this telemetry and how to configure it to help you troubleshoot Collector issues.
+You can inspect the health of any OpenTelemetry Collector instance by checking its own internal telemetry.
+Read on to learn about this telemetry and how to configure it to help you monitor and troubleshoot the Collector.

 Activate internal telemetry in the Collector